Table of Contents

 1. You will be notified of the total scores added along with total errors and prompted to download a report of any errors that have not been resolved.

-2. Once reports have been uploaded you will also be able to view a report of data import history which gives an overview of all of the details of previous imports.
+2. Once reports have been uploaded you will also be able to view a report of data import history which gives an overview of all of the details of previous imports for quick reference!

 If you'd like to learn how to upload ACT scores, check out the article Add/Update ACT Scores.